Revenge of the Miners: A One-Stop Shop for Electric Metals?

 Nevertheless, I consider Glencore to be the best one-stop shop for electric metals.
 Among the major diversified mining companies, Glencore offers the highest exposure to battery technology commodities, with copper, cobalt and nickel accounting for about half of the company’s gross earnings.

-Due to the company’s cobalt production, it is benefitting already from the EV boom.
+Due to the company’s cobalt production, it is benefiting already from the EV boom.
 But since Glencore also mines copper, manganese and nickel, it stands to benefit immensely in the future, as EV demand for these metals continues pushing their prices higher as well.

 And EVs aren’t the only “green” products that require electric metals.
 Wind energy, for example, uses five times more copper per unit of electrical energy than does conventional coal burning.
 Photovoltaic solar power uses six times more copper per unit of electrical energy.
 The nascent energy storage industry could become another major source of demand for electric metals.